dvirarad/Ninja/README.md

 ## Algorithms for 3D printing of graphs
 ####*Dvir Arad, Jeremie Gabay*

-Main goal of the project is to print electrical panels in any form
+>Main goal of the project is to print electrical panels in any form. [pdf read me](doc/Report1-Eng.docx.pdf)

 ##### Summary
 >3D printing is rapidly becoming a standard in high scale manufacture.
 From car parts to prosthetics, this technology is very promising and will without a doubt play a central role in the future of mankind.